pypeaday/soonish/docs/user-interaction-workflows.md

 ## Workflow 1: User Account Creation & Authentication

+Note (MVP): Account verification and session management are implemented outside Temporal for simplicity.
+Any Temporal workflows described here are future/optional and not part of the MVP.

 ### 1.1 Account Registration
 ```
 User Intent: Create account to manage events and notifications